nyodas/cnt/README.md

 | isKind    | isKind               |                                                             |
 | isType    | isType               |                                                            |

-It also provide all function defined by [gtf project](https://github.com/leekchan/gtf)
+It also provide all function defined by [gtf project](https://github.com/leekchan/gtf)</br>
+And from the [sprig project](http://masterminds.github.io/sprig/) </br>
+When function are defined by both project, the sprig function is the one that will be used.

 *We can add functions on demand*